mmcdermott/MEDS_Tabular_AutoML/docs/source/profiling.md

 ______________________________________________________________________

-MEDS-Tab, TSFresh, and Catabra were tested across three different scales on MIMIC_IV.
+MEDS-Tab, TSFresh, and Catabra were tested across three different scales on MIMIC-IV.

 a) 10 Patients